yurinanakazato/yurinanakazato.github.io/_pages/cv.md

 ## Work experiences
 * 2021.4-8: Teaching Assistant
-  * fluid mechanics class for undergrad students majoring physics and astronomy.
+  * fluid mechanics class for undergrad students majoring in physics and astronomy.

 * 2019.4-present: Language Assistant
   * supporting international students at the University of Tokyo and providing international exchange programs every week.